 'How?
 Oh I am sure you the intellectual man of ratiocination would suffice it to say conclude the same thought that I would inspector', he stared and defied my tactic.

 I returned the stare and then asked, 'And what would that be Lord Dancey?'

 'That if those coins truly existed, then there would be a handful of gentlemen in this region, with an enormous fortune to benefit', Lord Dancey assented.

 He was not a man whose confession could be extracted under any heavy duress, and we were intellectual coevals, 'I am no arriviste, instead an august man from the reputable lineage of the Danceys, though at times I can be a Bacchanalian, I always entertain my guests.
 Do you not find my wine to be of a fine quality inspector?'

 'Oh, it is of fine quality, and I thank you for the kind hospitality and wine my lord'.

-I witnessed his blithe attitude toward me as he blathered and concealed it effectively with his liberal platitude and feigned nature.
+I witnessed his blithe attitude towards me as he blathered and concealed it effectively with his liberal platitude and feigned nature.
 I felt that his enacture was that of an anacreontic sybarite, and his hidden temerity was yet to be released before me.
-What I had known of him was his fulsome charisma, and as I perceived his blatant lack of probity, my theory was putative before, but then it became factual, when I started to add the clews together.
+What I had known of him was his fulsome charisma, and as I perceived his blatant lack of probity, my theory that was putative before, then became factual, when I started to add the clues together.